-Now, you should draw some graphics.
-You don't need to draw them all to begin with, you can make them as you go along, but you will need at least some graphics to start out.
+You don't need to draw everything right away, you can swap out and add more as you go along, but you will need at least some images to represent map tiles and walkabouts to begin with.

-See that white box up in the corner?
-That is your cursor.
 The screen is divided up into 160 tiles.
-The first one (top left) is the default tile You will want this one to be grass, water, void, whatever you want the map to be full of before you edit it.
+The first one (top left) is the tile that will fill every map by default.
+You will want this one to be grass, water, void, whatever your map will be full of before you edit it.

 - Arrow keys move your cursor